top of page

 Roald Dahl's Charlie and the Chocolate Factory - the musical tells the well-loved tale of Golden Ticket winner Charlie Bucket who meets mysterious confectionary wizard Willy Wonka on the trip of a lifetime to his top secret sweet factory.

 When Wonka runs a competition offering five lucky winners a peak behind the gates of his chocolate factory, the whole world goes on a Wonka bar buying frenzy in the search for an elusive golden ticket.
+Charlie Bucket's family can barely afford to eat, let alone splash out on chocolate treats, but when fate puts a Golden Ticket in Charlie's hands, a whole new world of wonder and excitement awaits.

 This is not my first visit to Charlie and the Chocolate Factory - the musical; I saw the same UK tour production almost one year ago at Edinburgh Playhouse.
-Now at its final venue on tour, the gorgeous Glasgow King's Theatre, enhancements have clearly been made and, as a result, the show feels much more satisfying, bright and magical than before.
+Now at its final venue on tour, the gorgeous Glasgow King's Theatre, enhancements have clearly been made to the production and, as a result, the show feels much more satisfying, bright and magical than before.

+Many of my original criticisms have been addressed.
 I'm not going to pretend it is my feedback that is responsible for these changes; I'd never be so arrogant.
 But I dare say I wasn't alone in my critique, and that is the beauty of these long-running shows: the producers do listen to feedback and do adapt.
 As a result, this Charlie and the Chocolate factory - the musical is a marked improvement on the one I saw previously.

 The cast of Roald Dahl's Charlie and the Chocolate Factory - the musical (UK Tour).
 Photo credit: Johan Persson